xx-Jasp3r-xx/ObsidianNotebook/THM/Empire Room.md

 exploit
 ```

+NOTE: we can use [AutoBlue](https://github.com/3ndG4me/AutoBlue-MS17-010) if metasploit keeps failing
 we get a reverse meterpreter shell since we didnt change the payload. we can do a couple of things here
 ```bash
 getuid